AlexCharlton/chicken-opengl-glew/README.md

 Flip (mirror) `MATRIX` along the z-axis.

-    [procedure] (translate-scale X Y Z SCALE #!optional RESULT)
+    [procedure] (translate-scale X Y Z SCALE [RESULT])

 Efficiently create a matrix translated by `X`, `Y`, and `Z` then scaled by `SCALE`.
 If the matrix `RESULT` is given, it will be modified to contain the result.
-If `RESULT` is not provided, the returned value will be an f32vector.
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

-    [procedure] (translate-rotate-scale-2d X Y Z ANGLE SCALE #!optional RESULT)
+    [procedure] (translate-rotate-scale-2d X Y Z ANGLE SCALE [RESULT])

 Efficiently create a matrix translated by `X`, `Y`, and `Z`, rotated around the z-axis by `ANGLE` radians, then scaled by `SCALE`.
 If the matrix `RESULT` is given, it will be modified to contain the result.
-If `RESULT` is not provided, the returned value will be an f32vector.
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

-    [procedure] (translate-rotate-scale X Y Z RX RY RZ ANGLE SCALE #!optional RESULT)
+    [procedure] (translate-rotate-scale X Y Z RX RY RZ ANGLE SCALE [RESULT])

 Efficiently create a matrix translated by `X`, `Y`, and `Z`, rotated `ANGLE` radians around the axis defined by `(RX, RY, RZ)`, then scaled by `SCALE`.
 If the matrix `RESULT` is given, it will be modified to contain the result.
-If `RESULT` is not provided, the returned value will be an f32vector.
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

-    [procedure] (transpose MATRIX #!optional RESULT)
+    [procedure] (transpose MATRIX [RESULT])

 Transpose `MATRIX`.
 If the matrix `RESULT` is given, it will be modified to contain the result.
-If `RESULT` is not provided, the returned value will be an f32vector.
+If `RESULT` is `#t`, `MATRIX` must be an f32vector and the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is not provided, `MATRIX` must be an f32vector and the returned value will be an f32vector located in normal garbage collected memory.

-    [procedure] (inverse MATRIX #!optional RESULT)
+    [procedure] (inverse MATRIX [RESULT])

 Invert `MATRIX`.
 If the matrix `RESULT` is given, it will be modified to contain the result.
-If `RESULT` is not provided, the returned value will be an f32vector.
+If `RESULT` is `#t`, `MATRIX` must be an f32vector and the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is not provided, `MATRIX` must be an f32vector and the returned value will be an f32vector located in normal garbage collected memory.

-    [procedure] (ortho WIDTH HEIGHT NEAR FAR #!optional RESULT)
+    [procedure] (ortho WIDTH HEIGHT NEAR FAR [RESULT])

 Create an orthographic projection matrix.
 If the matrix `RESULT` is given, it will be modified to contain the result.
-If `RESULT` is not provided, the returned value will be an f32vector.
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

-    [procedure] (perspective WIDTH HEIGHT NEAR FAR ANGLE #!optional RESULT)
+    [procedure] (perspective WIDTH HEIGHT NEAR FAR ANGLE [RESULT])

 Create an perspective projection matrix.
 If the matrix `RESULT` is given, it will be modified to contain the result.
-If `RESULT` is not provided, the returned value will be an f32vector.
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

-    [procedure] (frustum LEFT RIGHT BOTTOM TOP NEAR FAR #!optional RESULT)
+    [procedure] (frustum LEFT RIGHT BOTTOM TOP NEAR FAR [RESULT])

 Create a view-frustum matrix.
 If the matrix `RESULT` is given, it will be modified to contain the result.
-If `RESULT` is not provided, the returned value will be an f32vector.
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

-    [procedure] (look-at EYE-X EYE-Y EYE-Z X Y Z UP-X UP-Y UP-Z #!optional RESULT)
+    [procedure] (look-at EYE-X EYE-Y EYE-Z X Y Z UP-X UP-Y UP-Z [RESULT])

 Create a “look-at” style camera matrix.
 The camera is positioned at `(EYE-X, EYE-Y, EYE-Z)`, pointing towards `(X, Y, Z)`. `(UP-X, UP-Y, UP-Z)` defines the camera’s up vector.
 If the matrix `RESULT` is given, it will be modified to contain the result.
-If `RESULT` is not provided, the returned value will be an f32vector.
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

-    [procedure] (camera-inverse CAMERA #!optional RESULT)
+    [procedure] (camera-inverse CAMERA [RESULT])

 Invert `CAMERA` in an efficient fashion.
 This allows the camera to be constructed in an intuitive fashion by translating and rotating before inverting in order to position the scene properly.
 This function is far faster than the general `inverse` function, but the matrix `CAMERA` must only be a matrix representing a translation and a rotation (no scaling).
 If the matrix `RESULT` is given, it will be modified to contain the result.
-If `RESULT` is not provided, the returned value will be an f32vector.
+If `RESULT` is `#t`, `CAMERA` must be an f32vector and the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is not provided, `CAMERA` must be an f32vector and the returned value will be an f32vector located in normal garbage collected memory.

     [procedure] (cross-product AX AY AZ BX BY BZ)